|

 went by train to collect the car.
 Surprisingly, for someone so organised,

-I seem to remember that the incident caused so much upset that both Mum
+I seem to remember that the incident caused so much parental upset and anxiety that both Mum and Dad tried hard to stop us from doing

-these trips but we carried on regardless.
+these trips but we carried on regardless and without further incident.

 See a photo